robin850/bear/README.md

 ~~~

 Then add at the top of your file `@import "bear";` to use it!
 Alternatively, you
-can simply invoke the structure generator like this:
+can simply invoke the bootstrap generator like this:

 ~~~
-$ rails g bear:structure
+$ rails g bear:bootstrap
 ~~~

 to create the Bear's folder structure in your application.
 Your application